sebapusch/assignment_0/README.md

 ### Part 2: Project Initialization

 1.  **Initialize the Project:** Use `uv` to create a `pyproject.toml` file and a virtual environment.
 This command sets up your project to use Python 3.12.
+Both can be done through:
     ```bash
     uv init --python 3.12
     ```